Clean Heat Incentive Program

 CHIP incentive payments are subject to federal taxes.
 BUT, read on!
 The Inflation Reduction Act provides a heat pump tax credit of 30% of the cost of the installation, electrical work, and labor, up to a cap of $2,000.
 So, if you receive a $2,000 incentive from the AHS CHIP program, and you fall into a 22% tax bracket, you will need to count the incentive as income adding $440 to your tax liability.
 If your heat pump project total out of pocket expenses, after incentive, is $6,000, you can deduct $1,800 from your tax liability.

 In summary, between the two programs, you receive $2,000, and save $1,800 on your taxes, for a net gain of $3,800.
-Your tax liability increased by $440 so all told, you are up a total of $3,360.
+Your tax liability increased by $440 so all told, you are ahead by a total of $3,360.

 Click here to read about how the Alaska Housing Finance Corporation has dealt with the issue of incentive or ‘rebate’ taxation.